 Shipping companies use distribution hubs to sort the billions of packages shipped annually before delivery to consumers.
 The eCommerce supply chain begins with suppliers, continues through distribution hubs, then ends in-home delivery.
 The last mile, aka the final mile, is the end stage of the eCommerce supply chain.

 Here are the three segments of the mile-long delivery process:

 - The first mile: The distribution of an item from the manufacturer or supplier to its storage location.
 Say you source T-shirts from China.
 The Ts get shipped to LA where they’re stored in your supply room, warehouse, or the fulfillment center of your third-party logistics provider (3PL).
 Your items can begin their journey once an order is placed.

-- The middle mile: An ordered item is transported from your physical storage location to the distribution hub nearest your customer in preparation for home delivery.
+- The middle mile: An ordered item is transported from your physical store location to the distribution hub nearest your customer in preparation for home delivery.
 This could be a USPS distribution depot, UPS distributions center, or an Amazon fulfillment center.
-International shipments must also clear customs and be transported to the foreign delivery hub.
+International shipments must also clear customs and are transported to the foreign delivery hub.
 Packages are sorted according to their end-destination based on addresses and readied for final delivery.

 - The last mile: The ordered item is sent from the local distribution hub to the customer via the selected courier’s delivery truck.
 Items are scanned at loading to update tracking details.
 At last, your package is delivered to the customer.

-How Long Does Last Mile Delivery Take?
+How Long Does Last-Mile Delivery Take?